UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 These alterations will last only until keymap is reloaded.
 I.e., switching keymap, or issuing `holdKeymapLayer` will destroy all changes done by following commands.

 - `replaceLayer <target layer (LAYERID)> <source keymap (KEYMAPID)> <source layer (LAYERID)>` will replace one layer with a layer from another keymap.
 You can use this to share layers across keymaps.
-For instance, add `replaceLayer mod QWR fn` to your `$onKeymapChange QTY` macro event to "permanently" replace mod layer of your QTY keymap by fn layer of QWR keymap
+For instance, add `replaceLayer mod QWR fn` to your `$onKeymapChange QTY` macro event to "permanently" replace the mod layer of your QTY keymap by the fn layer of the QWR keymap
-- `overlayLayer <target layer (LAYERID)> <source keymap (KEYMAPID)> <source layer (LAYERID)>` will take defined actions from source layer and apply them on the target layer.
-Assume `ARR base` layer containing just arrows on `ijkl` keys.
+- `overlayLayer <target layer (LAYERID)> <source keymap (KEYMAPID)> <source layer (LAYERID)>` will take defined actions from the source layer and apply them on the target layer.
+Assume `ARR base` layer contains just arrows on `ijkl` keys.
 Now, in your QWERTY layout, call `overlayLayer base ARR base` and you get QWERTY that has arrows on `ijkl`.
-- `overlayKeymap KEYMAPID` as overlayLayer, but overlays all layers by corresponding layers of the provided keymap.
+- `overlayKeymap KEYMAPID` as `overlayLayer`, but overlays all layers by corresponding layers of the provided keymap.

 ### Postponing mechanisms.

 We allow postponing key activations in order to allow deciding between some scenarios depending on the next pressed key and then activating the keys pressed in "past" in the newly determined context.
 The postponing mechanism happens in key state preprocessing phase - i.e., works prior to activation of the key's action, including all macros.
 Postponing mechanism registers and postpones both key presses and releases, but does not preserve delays between them.
 Postponing affects even macro keystate queries, unless the macro in question is the one which initiates the postponing state (otherwise `postponeKeys delayUntilRelease` would indefinitely postpone its own release).
-Replay of postponed keys happens every `CYCLES_PER_ACTIVATION` update cycles, currently 2.The following commands either use this feature or allow control of the queue.
+Replay of postponed keys happens every `CYCLES_PER_ACTIVATION` update cycles, currently 2.
+The following commands either use this feature or allow control of the queue.

 - `postponeKeys` modifier prefixed before another command keeps the firmware in postponing mode.
 Once no instance of postponeKeys modifer is active, the postponer will start replaying the keys.
 Replaying happens with normal event loop, which means that postponed keys will be replayed even during macro execution (most likely after next macro action).
 Some commands (thos from this section) apply this modifier implicitly.
 See MODIFIER section.
 - `postponeNext <n>` command will apply `postponeKeys` modifier on the current command and following next n commands (macro actions).